duffn/dumb-password-rules/README.rst

 |Virgin Media|

-Feb 2020 Update: dumb password policy remains but now you have to guess the acceptable length/chars because the password policy has been removed from the page leaving users with helpful hints after JS validation.
+Feb 2020 Update: policy remains the same but the description is hidden leaving you to guess the acceptable length/chars.
+Users are now left with helpful hints after JS validation.

 |Virgin Media Too Long|